harness/developer-hub/docs/continuous-delivery/cd-infrastructure/cloudformation-infra/provision-target-deployment-infra-dynamically-with-cloud-formation.md

 ## CloudFormation dynamic provisioning summary

-Setting up dynamic provisioning involves adding a CloudFormation template to the stage **Environment** settings that provisions the pipeline stage's target infrastructure.
+Setting up dynamic provisioning involves adding a CloudFormation template to the **Environment** settings of the stage that provisions the pipeline stage's target infrastructure.

 Next, you map the required script outputs to the Harness **Infrastructure Definition** for the stage, such as the target namespace.